Indian egg-eating snake

-The Indian egg-eating snake or Indian egg-eater (Elachistodon westermanni) is a rare species of egg-eating snake in the family Colubridae.
+The Indian egg-eating snake or Indian egg-eater (Boiga westermanni) is a rare species of egg-eating snake in the family Colubridae.
 The species is endemic to the Indian subcontinent.
 It is also called Westermann's snake, reflecting its scientific name.
-The snake belongs to the monotypic genus Elachistodon.

 Etymology

 The specific name, westermanni, is in honor of Dutch zoologist Geraldus Frederick Westermann (1807–1890).

 Geographic range

 The Indian egg-eating snake is found in Bangladesh, India, and Nepal.
 Recent discoveries of the species come from Maharashtra, Gujarat, Punjab, Madhya Pradesh, Telangana and Karnataka.

 Habitat

-The preferred natural habitats of E. westermanni are forest and shrubland, at altitudes of 40–1,000 m.
+The preferred natural habitats of B. westermanni are forest and shrubland, at altitudes of 40–1,000 m.